21 Mozambique Travel Tips Worth Knowing Before You Go

 Before You Go

 Apply at evisa.gov.mz.
-It says 5 business days processing, but I've seen it take 8.
-Don't cut it close.
+The site lists 5 business days of processing, but 8 is realistic — so don't cut it close.
 Single entry, 30 days, ~$50.
-Passport needs 6 months validity and 3 blank pages.
+Your passport needs 6 months of validity and 3 blank pages.

 1. Get your e-Visa at least 10 days before departure.